PranavKumar20/BI-KX/README.md

+### Want a quick look to APIs without downloading the code. please head over to `https://dsjl6a2ggwc2.cloudfront.net/` login and generate api key and then try apis, you will even get curl command to copy , which can be then imported to postman and can be tested there.

 # Readme to go through the submission

 This is a simple Node.js and React.js application for interacting with cryptocurrency data via APIs.
 It includes a backend server that provides real-time crypto data and a frontend interface for user authentication, API key generation, and testing the APIs.